ROS-education/docker-dev-box/README.md

 # dev-box

-A Dockerized development environment based on Ubuntu Noble, featuring `code-server` (VS Code in the browser) managed by Supervisor.
-It comes pre-configured with Miniconda, essential C++/Python development tools, useful VS Code extensions (including an **AI Code Assistant**), and is ready for remote development.
+A Dockerized development environment based on Ubuntu Noble, providing a complete SSH-accessible development environment managed by Supervisor.
+It comes pre-configured with Miniconda, essential C++/Python development tools, and is ready for remote development via SSH.

 ## ✨ Features

 *   **Multi-Architecture Support:** Native support for both **AMD64** (x86_64) and **ARM64** (aarch64) architectures, including Apple Silicon Macs (M1/M2/M3)
-*   **Web-Based VS Code:** Access a full VS Code experience via your browser using `code-server`.
+*   **SSH-Based Development:** Access a full development environment via SSH with VS Code Remote Development.
-*   **AI Code Assistant:** Includes **Google Gemini** (via the Cloud Code extension) to assist with code generation, explanation, debugging, and more, right within the editor.
 *   **Ubuntu Noble Base:** Built on the latest Ubuntu LTS release (at the time of writing).
 *   **Miniconda:** Includes Miniconda for robust Python package and environment management.
 *   **Pre-configured Conda Environment (`dev_env`):**